T12z/TCNopen/README.md

  - I built a TRDP application that uses a wrapper around the XML stuff, partially based on the original example.
  - This wrapper is again lightly cling-wrapped to be usable from C++/Qt.
 Planning to publish it a.s.a.p.
 (As of writing, it still has too many dependencies on other stuff.)
  - Finally, I also use [Ansys SCADE](https://www.ansys.com/de-de/products/embedded-software/ansys-scade-suite), a lot, and have it working with TRDP nicely.
 However, if you are not using SCADE, you're in for pain.
 Currently, I am trying to trim a middle way, please hold on for a few weeks or drop me line.

+## In 2020
+ Some more Linux features:
+ - Debian packaging and shared libraries added for Linux.
+See branch  [debian](https://github.com/T12z/TCNopen/tree/debian).
+ - You now can build the Wireshark plugin on Linux w/o the Wireshark source - just from the spy tree via make or from the root with debuild.
+ - How build the Debian packages?
+Install the build-dependencies (Build-Depends: debhelper (>= 12.8), doxygen, libwireshark-dev (>= 2.6), libglib2.0-dev, graphviz), go into tcnopen-trdp/trdp and run "debuild -us -uc -b -i -I" to build the lib and the wireshark plugin packages.
+Install them with "sudo dpkg -i ../*.deb".
+Wireshark will find its plugin automatically and your Linux compiler should find the headers also.
+Only need to add -ltrdp -ltau or -ltrdp-hp -ltau-hp to the linker of your applications.
+ With this, I will not pre-build the Wireshark plugins anymore.
+Please checkout the upstream branch for older pre-build plugin binaries 2.6, 3.0 and 3.2.

 ## Missing
  - Regular Updates.
 This is NOT in sync nor latest update from original sourceforge SVN